 Based on the scores of the exercises above, patients receive a score for each of the following domains:

-There are also embedded measures built in to the assessments to evaluate their validity.
+There are also embedded measures built into the assessments to evaluate their validity.
 These help to evaluate whether a subject could be manipulating the test score, either intentionally or as a result of not understanding the test instructions.

 Scores are also given in ranges including above average, average, low average, low, and very low.
 These ranges allow doctors to determine potential cognitive deficits and their level of impairment.

 Neurocognitive tests have many benefits.
-Brain scans and surgeries can be costly, time-intensive, and invasive, but neurocognitive tests don’t take much time to complete and pose no risk to patient health.
-Plus, the scores from these assessments can accurately measure brain function, which may allow for diagnosis of issues or impairments.
+Brain scans and surgeries can be costly, time-intensive, and invasive, but neurocognitive performance tests don’t take much time to complete and pose no risk to patient health.
+Plus, the scores from these assessments can accurately measure brain function, which may allow for the diagnosis of issues or impairments.

 Even the slightest impairments can be evaluated with millisecond precision to provide immediate clinical insight into a patient’s impairments or deficits.
 Doctors can then use these impairments to look for patterns, which help to identify causes or any other underlying conditions.

 Neurocognitive tests are also useful for establishing a baseline of cognitive wellness.
-Whether an issue is detected or the patient scores high in all test areas, their present answers provide a baseline which clinicians can reference in the future.
+Whether an issue is detected or the patient scores high in all test areas, their present answers provide a baseline that clinicians can reference in the future.
 This will allow them to better manage clinical conditions and treatments.
 For example, comparing the scores of future tests to the baseline results will allow doctors to determine whether the patient is responding well to treatments, rehabilitation efforts, or even simple lifestyle tactics such as exercise and dietary changes to promote better cognitive wellness.

 Changes in cognition are often associated with natural changes brought on by aging.
 Yet, figuring any cognitive impairments are unavoidable parts of aging is a dangerous assumption to make.
 While aging is a natural process, it’s one that can be managed through personalized and comprehensive care.